Daryl Mitchell (New Zealand cricketer): Domestic career

 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 In June 2020, Mitchell moved from Northern Districts to Canterbury.
 In November 2020, in the fourth round of the 2020–21 Plunket Shield season, Mitchell took his first five-wicket haul in first-class cricket, with 5/44 against Otago.

 In May 2021, Mitchell was awarded with his first central contract by New Zealand Cricket, ahead of the 2021–22 season.
 That month, he was also signed by Middlesex for the latter part of the 2021 t20 Blast.

 In February 2022, he was bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.

 In January 2023 Lancashire announced that Mitchell would be playing for the county in both the County Championship and T20 Blast in the 2022–23 season.

+On 11 February 2026, the Rawalpindi franchise signed Mitchell for PKR 8.00 crore, making him the costliest overseas signing of the first-ever Pakistan Super League auction.

 International career

 In January 2019, he was named in New Zealand's Twenty20 International (T20I) squad for their series against India.
 He made his T20I debut for New Zealand against India on 6 February 2019.
 In November 2019, he was added to New Zealand's Test squad for the second Test against England.
 He made his Test debut for New Zealand, against England, on 29 November 2019.

 In January 2021, in the second Test against Pakistan, Mitchell scored his first century in Test cricket, with an unbeaten 102 runs.
 In March 2021, Mitchell was named in New Zealand's One Day International (ODI) squad for their series against Bangladesh.
 He made his ODI debut for New Zealand on 20 March 2021, against Bangladesh.
 On 26 March 2021, Mitchell scored his first century in ODI cricket, in the third match of the series against Bangladesh.